Ministry of Local Government (Zambia)

-The Ministry of Local Government is a ministry in Zambia.
-It is headed by the Minister of Local Government.
+The Ministry of Local Government and Rural Development is a ministry in Zambia.
+It is headed by the Minister of Local Government and Rural Development.

 In 2012 the Environmental Protection portfolio was transferred to the Ministry of Natural Resources and Environmental Protection and the Early Education portfolio to the Ministry of Education, Science, Vocational Training and Early Education, with the department renamed the Ministry of Local Government and Housing.

 In 2016 Housing was transferred from the local government portfolio to the Ministry of Housing and Infrastructure Development.
+In 2021, the Ministry of Local Government was renamed to the Ministry of Local Government and Rural Development.